skariel/webalchemy/README.md

-##webalchemy: realtime web framework for Python
+##Webalchemy: realtime web framework for Python
-Weblchemy helps keep frontend code simple by automating it through a websocket connection.
+helps keep frontend code simple by automating it through a websocket connection.
 Built on top of [Tornado](http://www.tornadoweb.org/en/stable/) (and in the future Tulip), inspired by [SQLAlchemy](http://www.sqlalchemy.org/), the [IPython notebook](http://ipython.org/), and of course [Meteor](http://www.meteor.com/).
 It is MIT [licensed](LICENSE.txt).

 ##Getting started